HITLER GOES WARSAW: 1939

 Anyhow the Polish campaign was to be over, Erwin Rommel, so far the chief of the ‘Führerbeglietbataillon’, was in the cards to undergo another action affair with Hitler’s visit to a conquered Warsaw.
 The upcoming occasion was destined to become the only instance for the German Fuhrer of such kind during the course of the Second World War.
 The bloodless annexation of Austria had been orchestrated eighteen-month prior to the outbreak of a new war and the future Hitler’s visit to Paris (June 1940) would be regarded more like sightseeing.
 Stefan Starzyński, the former President of Warsaw, was now among the twelve hostages, had been taken to secure the German ingoing into Warsaw.
 There would be at least three hypotheses on his death, from the being shot in Warsaw the same winter 1939 to the death in Dachau four years from the day of Hitler’s visit.

 On the threshold of Hitler’s visit to Warsaw, the center of the city, a maiden part of the upcoming motorcade route, had been practically sealed from the locals, abandoning the presence of any polish citizens in proximity to the event.
-A number of buildings along the planned route were now covered with the Nazi banners and a good few special security squads, armed with machine-guns, were disposed within the windows and roofs across the city center.
-The local population of the occupied Warsaw was now forbidden (at least on October 5), under penalty of death, to leave their accommodation across the route or to open windows facing the chosen streets. the day before, Hitler personally alleviate concerns of some SS soldiers and officers, who had already participated in mass killings in Poland.
+A number of buildings along the planned route were now covered with the Nazi banners and a good few special security squads, armed with machine guns, were disposed within the windows and roofs across the city center.
+The local population of the occupied Warsaw was now forbidden (at least on October 5), under penalty of death, to leave their accommodation across the route or to open windows facing the chosen streets. the day before, Hitler personally alleviate the concerns of some SS soldiers and officers, who had already participated in mass killings in Poland.
 On October 4 he issued a secret order on amnesty, an act of oblivion for the Germans soldiers, who were now beyond the law in committing crimes within occupied territories.

 For this once on October 5, 1939, Adolf Hitler made it on to Poland from Berlin by means of a plane.
 As early as 11:30 a.m. the air cortege under the masterful lead of Hans Baur came down to the airfield of Okecie (The modern Warsaw Chopin Airport.
-Some sources state that they landed the Kielce airport).
+Some sources state that they landed at the Kielce airport).
 As befits the supreme commander and the conqueror, Hitler was awaited and welcomed by his generals.
 Gerd von Rundstedt, the triumphal commander of ‘Heeresgruppe Süd’ (Army Group South); Walther von Brauchitsch, Commander-in-Chief of the German army; Erhard Milch, the future Field Marshal of aviation and Goering’s deputy; Johannes Blaskowitz, the commander of the triumphal 8th army; Walter von Reichenau, the commander of the 10th army at that time; Friedrich von Cochenhausen, the future general of artillery.
-The planned VIP-like motorcade was to enter Warsaw from the East and proceed towards the initial point, that was the set of the military parade.
+The planned VIP-like motorcade was to enter Warsaw from the East and proceed towards the initial point, which was the set of the military parade.

 Hitler’s automobile cortege cross the Vistula river across the Most Poniatowskiego (Poniatowski Bridge), named after the Polish military leader of the 17-18 centuries.
 The bridge was rebuilt after the demolition within the ‘Great War (WWI) and would be totally devastated by Germans five years later in the midst of the Warsaw Uprising.
 Hereafter, the motorcade proceeded to an avenue, historically praised as ‘Aleje Jerozolimskie’ (The Jerusalem alley), now hastily renamed into Bahnhofstrasse (later one, in the course of the occupation, into ‘Reichsstraße’ and finally ‘Ostlandstrasse’).
 Subsequently, the cars turned into Nowy Swiat, the famous fashionable arteria of Warsaw, and finally to Ujazdów Avenue.
 All arrangements were made to orchestrate a parade of victory, thus paying tribute both to the German army and Hitler himself as a supreme commander and a Fuhrer.